 “The Longbranch area was rated PC-9; it will now be rated PC-5.
 As with all other areas of the fire district, you receive the Class-5 rating provided your home is within five driving miles of a fire station and you have a hydrant within 1,000 feet of your property.
 If you do not have a hydrant close enough, then your rating is adjusted to a Class-6,” according to Key Peninsula Fire Chief Guy Allen, who announced the news Aug.
 1.

-Annual insurance premiums paid by homeowners depend on the home’s value, but rates are expected to drop significantly in Longbranch with the latest rating from WSRB according to Allen.
+Annual insurance premiums paid by homeowners depend on the home’s value, but rates are expected to drop significantly in Longbranch with the latest rating from WSRB.

-“This improved rating is the direct result of new volunteer firefighters living at the south end; that helped us increase the number of people available to respond out of Station 49,” Volunteer Battalion Chief Anne Nesbit said.
+“This improved rating is the direct result of new volunteer firefighters living at the south end; that helped us increase the number of people available to respond out of Station 49,” said Volunteer Battalion Chief Anne Nesbit.

 In Longbranch, fire hydrants are located at Taylor Bay Estates, Driftwood Point and on Tipperary Drive.

 PC ratings are made after a careful and complete inventory of a fire department’s staffing, equipment, communications and water systems.
 As a member of WSRB himself, Allen was able to predict the Longbranch drop to PC-9 several years ago and knew it would take additional staffing to bring it back up.

 The water-bound geography of the Key Peninsula means assistance from neighboring fire departments can be slow to arrive in an emergency, making the need for volunteers even more important.